 Ingredients

-- 4 pears, peeled, cored, and chopped into slices (about 3 cups chopped)
+- 4 pears Cored and chopped into slices (about 3 cups chopped) Peel or leave peel on

 - 1/2 cup canola or vegetable oil